huggingface/blog/hf-bitsandbytes-integration.md

 # A high level look

-Let us start from the beginning.
-The size of the model is determined by the number of its parameters, and the precision of the model is mostly determined by the precision of the parameters.
+Let us start at the beginning.

+The size of the model is determined by the number of its parameters, and their precision, typically one of float32, float16 or bfloat16.
 Let’s imagine 1 bit as an available memory case to store a binary value (0 or 1), and 1 byte being a bigger memory case that can store 8 bits.
 With one byte we can make 2^8=256 different patterns.
 Usually, 256 different values offers too limited precision and one should store numbers in 2 bytes (float16 or bfloat16), 4 bytes (float32) or 8 bytes (float64) to get more precision - aka to cover more possible patterns and store very precise numbers.
 For example, 2 bytes can store 65536 patterns.